I started uploading flying videos on YouTube in 2014, as a way to share my travels and adventures with my friends and

 There was little post-production, little thought, and the videos were long and somewhat boring.
 I soon realised there was a market for UK-based pilot YouTubers and thought I could put my TV production experience to good use.

 The Flying Reporter channel was launched in December 2015

 From 2007 I worked for approximately three years producing and directing features for the BBC Watchdog and Rogue Traders programmes, before returning back to regional TV news as a video journalist.
 There I was researching, writing, filming, editing and presenting the news, both live and in pre-recorded reports.

 I qualified as a private pilot in June 2013 after about 18 months practical training, and theoretical study.
 I trained in a Cessna 152 two-seater plane flying from Biggin Hill Airport, near London.
-I now fly a PA28, a four-seater single engine plane.
+I now fly a PA28, a four-seater single engine aeroplane.

 Recent trips have taken me across the UK, and into France, Italy, Croatia, Austria and Germany.
 I hold a restricted instrument rating and night rating and in 2020 I obtained my tailwheel endorsement.

 My husband and I are adoptive parents to a 13 year old boy.